 Management had to use judgement in several areas to assess if the estimate the model calculated was reasonable or if an overlay was needed to increase or decrease the allowance.
-The negative effects of rising inflation and interest rates, tight labour market, and supply chain pressures, had to be weighed against the more positive aspects of government support programs and stabilizing delinquent loans.

-The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of rising interest rates and inflation, based on information and facts available to December 31, 2022.
+The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of rising interest rates and inflation, based on information and facts available to December 31, 2023.